Maki Kita (Makiko Kita)

 She values the role of cultural / artistic activism in bringing about social awareness & positive change.

 She practices a broad range of media including painting, drawing, writing, collecting, stitching, mapping, filming, photography and other forms of art.
-But in recent years, art creating using the printing method, ceramics, collecting stories, languages and colours from nature, and running workshops at the local community increasingly became the most vital part of her work.
+But in recent years, art creating using clay (ceramics), the printing method, collecting stories, languages and colours from nature, and running workshops at the local community increasingly became the most vital part of her work.

 Her work has been shown at Liverpool Biennial Festival of Contemporary Art (The Salon Show), Galerie F92, Brixton Art Gallery, Lethaby Gallery, Swiss Cottage Central Library, The Cardiff Story Museum, Bridge Pottery Gallery, Art Market Cardiff, Menier Chocolate Factory and Agnès b (Covent Garden / Notting Hill).
 Also, her films have been screened at House of World Cultures (Haus der Kulturen der Welt) as part of Berlinale Film Festival, Public Life & The Lux Centre in London.